-Russ Allen, developer and patent enthusiast, created a Swagger UI json object and explains its usefulness.
+Russ Allen, developer and patent enthusiast, created a Swagger-UI json object and explains its usefulness.

-Russ noticed that the patentsview api did not have a Swagger UI web page so he created the necessary json object.
-Below is an example that shows both the power of the patentsview api and of Swagger UI.
-We start by filling in the Swagger UI web page's form fields that will issue a get to the patentsview's /patents/query endpoint but we intentionally made a mistake, perhaps you'll be able to spot it.
+Russ noticed that the Patentsview api did not have a Swagger-UI web page, so he created the necessary json object.
+Below is an example that shows both the power of the Patentsview api and of Swagger-UI.
+We start by filling in the Swagger-UI web page's form fields that will issue a Get to the Patentsview's /patents/query endpoint but we intentionally made a mistake, perhaps you'll be able to spot it.

-Russ would like to contribute the two json objects to the patentsview api project if its developers would care to host a Swagger UI page at patentsview.org.
-Otherwise, the patentsview Swagger 2.0 UI page is available at http://patentsview.historicip.com/swagger/ and the Swagger 3.0/OpenAPI version is at http://patentsview.historicip.com/swagger3/.
-The UI pages look the same, but the underlying json objects are distinct and correspond to their respective Swagger versions.
+Update: Russ did contribute the two swagger/OpenAPI definitions!Otherwise, the Patentsview Swagger 2.0 UI page is available at http://patentsview.historicip.com/swagger/ and the Swagger 3.0/OpenAPI version is at http://patentsview.historicip.com/swagger3/.
+The UI pages look the same, but the underlying json objects are distinct and correspond to their respective Swagger/OpenAPI versions.

 ¹ The api also returns an X-Status-Reason header on a Bad Request but it is not being displayed in the Response Headers section (bottom of the image).
 Russ opened an issue to address this.